 Đọc bài viết bằng Tiếng Việt

 Chapter Dining & Grill Hanoi focuses on Asian-fusion flavors cooked on the grill.
 As the name suggests, their menu is divided into different chapters.
 Each chapter represents a different theme or source of ingredients.

-There’s the garden, the land and the sea, building in intensity of flavors as it goes, until the menu ascends to heaven, Chapter Dining & Grill Hanoi’s celestial seasonal desserts.
+There’s the garden, the land, and the sea, building in the intensity of flavors as it goes until the menu ascends to heaven, Chapter Dining & Grill Hanoi’s celestial seasonal desserts.